Leona Lishoy

-Leona Lishoy is an Indian actress and model who is known for her works primarily in Malayalam cinema.
+Leona Lishoy (born 26 April 1991) is an Indian actress and model who works primarily in Malayalam films.
 She is the daughter of Malayalam actor Lishoy.

 Personal life

-Leona is the daughter of Malayalam movie and television actor Lishoy.
-She did her schooling in Hari Sri Vidhya Nidhi School, Thrissur, Kerala.
-She is an alumnus of Christ University, Bangalore and went on to receive an MBA diploma from Symbiosis University, Bangalore.
+Leona is the daughter of Malayalam film and television actor Lishoy.
+She was born 26 April 1991.
+She did her schooling in Hari Sri Vidya Nidhi School, Thrissur.
+She is an alumnus of Christ University, Bengaluru and went on to receive an MBA diploma from Symbiosis Institute of Business Management, Bengaluru.